na-na-hi/renget/archive/iftod.md

 \>That wasn't even a fight.
 Did it take one look at you and decide it wasn't worth the trouble?
 \>In any case, your target is getting away.
 Thanks to your elevated position you can clearly see its flight path, though your scoutflies have already attuned themselves to the wyvern.
 \>Beneath your confusion is a growing annoyance over the increased trekking you're being put through.
-\>You hate climbing.
+\>You hate climbing.%%

 -

-\>Of all the places it chose to rest, it HAD to be on a piece of lone coral far above the others.
+%darkgreen%\>Of all the places it chose to rest, it HAD to be on a piece of lone coral far above the others.
 \>Your scoutflies directed you up a particularly steep cliff; you now stand at the opposite edge, a gentle breeze cooling you off as you observe the elusive Legiana.
 \>Just like your first encounter, it perches on the edge of the makeshift platform, eyes trained on the unknown.
 It's practically statuesque.
 \>For once in your hunting career, you wish you could approach this Legiana in a more subtle manner.
 The last thing you want is to be sent on another wild chase through the highlands, but there's no other option.